 The per capita income in Berkeley Heights in 2018 was $80,734, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $322,936 for a family of four.

-Berkeley Heights is a very ethnically-diverse town.
+Berkeley Heights is a very ethnically-diverse township.
 The people who call Berkeley Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkeley Heights residents report their race to be White, followed by Asian.
 Important ancestries of people in Berkeley Heights include Italian, Irish, German, English, and Polish.

 The most common language spoken in Berkeley Heights is English.
 Other important languages spoken here include Chinese and Spanish.